interledgerjs/settlement-lightning/README.md

 #### `peeringRequest`

-- Format: `[Identity public key]@[hostname]:[port]`, UTF-8 encoded
+- Format: `[Identity public key]`, UTF-8 encoded
-- Used for sharing peering information of our Lightning node with the peer
+- Used for sharing pubkey of our Lightning node with the peer
-- The receiver of the message will subsequently attempt to peer over the Lightning network
+- Only shares pubkey, does not attempt to peer over the Lightning network

 #### `paymentRequest`